New tandoori restaurant opens - 23 years to the day after its sister eatery

 A new Indian restaurant has officially opened its doors in a Norfolk town.

-King's Lynn Tandoori, on 1 Wootton Road in Gayton, was officially opened by mayor of west Norfolk Geoff Hipperson.
+King's Lynn Tandoori, on 1 Wootton Road in Gaywood, was officially opened by mayor of west Norfolk Geoff Hipperson.

 The new Indian restaurant in King's Lynn is an expansion of the popular Downham Tandoori in the neighbouring town of Downham Market.